MartiSabate/martisabate.github.io/_posts/2025-01-16-monitor_apache2_logs_with_splunk.md

 ![](/img/splunkSiemImages/IMG11.png)

-So now if if I send a request that contains any of the specified characters, the it will be shown in this dashboard:
+So now if I send a request that contains any of the specified characters, the it will be shown in this dashboard:

 ![](/img/splunkSiemImages/IMG12.png)